Une personne qui prend des notes avec un stéthoscope et un marteau de juge

 In this section, you will find information on how to file a private complaint with the Disciplinary Council.

-If you would like to make a report because you are not satisfied with a physician’s services or believe that they did not fulfil their professional obligations, go to the Making a report page.
+If you would like to make a complaint because you are not satisfied with a physician’s services or believe that they did not fulfil their professional obligations, go to the Making a complaint

 The complaint